-On October 26, 2022, the Securities and Exchange Commission (SEC) adopted final rules that require each listed issuer to adopt a compensation clawback policy pursuant to Section 954 of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
+The Securities and Exchange Commission (SEC) has adopted final rules1 that require each listed issuer to adopt a compensation clawback policy pursuant to Section 954 of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
 The SEC first proposed compensation clawback rules in 2015 and reopened the comment period in October 2021 and again in June 2022.